 - Other types of infection

-- Yelling, singing, and speaking loudly for extended periods of time
+- Yelling, singing, and speaking loudly—for long periods of time

-- Inhaling airborne irritants—such as cigarette smoke or chemicals
+- Inhaling cigarette smoke or other irritating substances

 - Allergies to dust, mold, and pollen